tkuester/taky/README.md

    i5-2500k!
  * Optional redis backed object persistence storage!
  * Still no requirement for SQlite / database!
+ * Tested for easy deployment on Ubuntu and CentOS!

 ## Requirements

- * Python 3.6 or greater (strongly recommend 3.7+)
+ * Python 3.6 or greater
- * lxml
+ * lxml (BSD)
- * dateutil
+ * dateutil (Apache 2.0 / BSD 3-clause)
- * flask
+ * flask (BSD 3-clause)
- * pyopenssl
+ * pyopenssl (Apache 2.0)
  * gunicorn
- * redis
+ * redis (MIT)

 This application was developed with Python 3.8 on Ubuntu 20.04, and tested with ATAK v4.2.0.4 and WinTAK.
-It is now in a beta state, and should work relatively well.
+It is now in a beta state, and has even been tested on a CentOS 8 docker image!

 Most of the testing so far has been with "simulated" clients, instead of real users.
 I still wouldn't recommend using this for an important exercise where